 There are 40 quarters in a single roll of quarters with a total value of 10 Canadian Dollars (CAD).
 Quarters are usually rolled into orange paper wrappers or plastic cases.
 You can deposit or withdraw rolls of quarters at your bank or credit union.

-Don’t forget, putting your coins aside in a box or piggy bank can be an effective way of saving money for future purchases, investments, or family outings.
-If you’re interested, I also talk about other ways to save money here on my website.
+Putting your coins aside in a box or piggy bank can be an effective way of saving money for future purchases, investments, or family outings.

-Here’s a master list of how many coins are in a roll for the nickel, dime, quarter, loonie and toonie.
+Here’s a master list of how many coins are in a roll for other denominations such as a nickel, dime, quarter, loonie and toonie.